Professional

 10.2.
 Applicability of these Services Terms

-The term of these services commences as of the date these services terms are accepted by Customer under the terms herein and shall remain in effect and apply to each work order executed by the parties until all work orders have expired or been terminated hereunder.
+These Services Terms commence as of the date Customer accepts them and shall remain in effect and apply to each Work Order executed by the Parties until all Work Orders have expired or been terminated hereunder.

 10.3.
 Termination